Puerto Rico Trench

+Description

 Constituting the deepest points in the Atlantic Ocean, the trench is 810 km long and has a maximum documented depth between 8376 m and 8740 m.
 The deepest point is commonly referred to as the Milwaukee Deep, with the Brownson Deep naming the seabed surrounding it.
 However, more recently, the latter term has also been used interchangeably with the former to refer to this point.
-The exact point was identified by the DSSV Pressure Drop using a state-of-the-art Kongsberg EM124 multibeam sonar in 2018, and then directly visited and its depth verified by the crewed submersible Deep-Submergence Vehicle DSV Limiting Factor (a Triton 36000/2 model submersible) piloted by Victor Vescovo.
+The exact point was identified by the DSSV Pressure Drop using a Kongsberg EM124 multibeam sonar in 2018, and then directly visited and its depth verified by the crewed submersible Deep-Submergence Vehicle DSV Limiting Factor (a Triton 36000/2 model submersible) piloted by Victor Vescovo.